thibaultyou/prompt-library/prompts/ai_topic_idea_generator/view.md

 ### 📄 Description

 This prompt creates an AI assistant specialized in generating creative and relevant AI application ideas across various domains.
-It analyzes core elements of a given area, identifies unique opportunities, and produces a range of innovative ideas that push the boundaries of AI capabilities while considering specific constraints.
+It analyzes core elements of a given area, identifies unique opportunities, and produces a range of innovative ideas that push the boundaries of AI possibilities while considering specific constraints.

 ### 🔧 Variables

 - `{{DOMAIN}}`

 - `{{CONSTRAINTS}}`